hphelion/docs.hpcloud.com/apispecs/swift/ga/hp-object-storage-api.md

 **Success Response**

-The object contents is returned in the response body and meta data is returned in the response headers.
-Since the HTTP Succes code is written to the response stream before the response body and headers are returned, it is possible that you will see a 200 Success code is seen even though the the transfer of headers or body had a failure.
-You should check that the length of the actual body is the same as the [Content_Length](#content_length_response) response header.
-Ideally, you should also perform an MD5 checksum over the response body and compare with the [ETag](#etag_response) response header.
+The [ETag](#etag_response) response header contains the MD5 checksum of the data written to the storage system.
+If you do not send the ETag as a request header, ideally you should compare the value returned with your content's MD5 locally to perform an end-to-end integrity check.

 **Status Code**